What personal end of year reflection questions should you ask? How do you do a year-end review and reflection?

 30. What if anything, worried you and kept you up at night?

 Now that you have some evidence from your emotions as to what’s going on in your mind, start to think of ways you can address the underlying issues.
-Are you too negative, and do you need to be more positive?
+Do you need to stop the negative self-talk, and be more positive?
 Perhaps you’re always overthinking everything?

 End of the Year Reflection Part 4: